 Some herbals can interfere with heart drugs.
 For example: St. John's wort can interfere with the levels of certain cardiac drugs such as digoxin and warfarin; licorice can worsen high blood pressure; and high doses of hawthorn berries can be risky to patients on prescribed heart medications.
 (American Heart Association, 2005.
 Scientific Sessions: Abstract 2520.
 Presented Nov.
 15, 2005.)

 - Nathan Pritikin was working for the US Government after World War II, when he learned from classified documents that those countries which consume the most fat have the most arterial disease.
 During the Second World War, arterial disease diminished drastically in Europe because fatty foods were in short supply.
 Later, at the age of 41, Pritikin himself was diagnosed with heart disease, with cholesterol over 160.
 He remembered his discovery and set out to cure himself.
 Nathan Pritikin promoted the first successful approach to treating heart disease by diet and exercise.
 The closest modern equivalents are the DASH diet and the Ornish diet.

 In 1985, Pritikin took his own life when he believed he had lost his 35-year struggle with leukemia.
 The results of his autopsy were published in the New England Journal of Medicine, and showed that Nathan Pritikin's arteries were free of any signs of heart disease, and were as "soft and pliable" as a teenager's.
 "In a man 69 years old," wrote pathologist Jeffrey Hubbard, "the near absence of atherosclerosis and the complete absence of its effects are remarkable."
+The Pritikin Story.